ultraflynn/wishlist/README.md

 ![Sony MDR-ZX110NA Overhead Noise Cancelling Headphones - Black](/images/headphones.jpg "Sony MDR-ZX110NA Overhead Noise Cancelling Headphones - Black")

 I'd like a set of headphones for the office.
 Everyone else seems to wear them and I'd like a decent set of headphones to code with.
+I'd like these in Black.

 ## [SteelSeries QcK, Gaming Mouse Pad](https://www.amazon.co.uk/gp/product/B000UEZ36W)